strimzi/proposals/066-topic-replication-factor-change.md

 When this happens, the Topic Operator won't block the operation, but will just log a warning, because the KafkaRoller ignores topics with RF < minISR, and they don't even show up as under replicated in Kafka metrics.
 The target replication factor should also be less than or equal to the number of available brokers, but this is enforced directly by Cruise Control.

-When a managed KafkaTopic with replicas change is deleted in Kubernetes, the Topic Operator will also delete the topic in Kafka, but the task execution will continue in Cruise Control.
+When a managed KafkaTopic with replicas change is deleted in Kubernetes, the Topic Operator will also delete the topic in Kafka, but the current batch execution will continue in Cruise Control.
-There is little benefit in using the `stop_proposal_execution` endpoint, because most replicas change tasks have only one batch that can't be stopped.
+There is little benefit in using the `stop_proposal_execution` endpoint, because most replicas change tasks have only one batch.
-No task remains hanging, the only problem is that Cruise Control does some unnecessary work executing a batch for a topic that has been deleted.

 When a managed topic with replicas change is deleted in Kafka, the Topic Operator will recreate the topic with the target replication factor.